 Obligations After Import

 After the import, it is important to archive your documents carefully.
-Proper storage not only facilitates future official checks but can also be of great benefit for future exports or official inquiries.
+Proper storage not only facilitates future official inspections but can also be of great benefit for future exports or official inquiries.

 Document Storage for Future Requirements

-If you plan to export your hunting equipment again at a later date or take it on trips, these documents can serve as proof of lawful import.
+If you plan to export your hunting equipment again or take it on trips at a later date, these documents can serve as proof of lawful import.
 They help avoid potential problems at border controls.

 Conclusion